yhou-2003/BMC-CS-113.github.io/labs/Lab01.md

 ## 2. Sum.java

 > Note: The next few problems will require asking the user for information, storing the information, and then doing something with it.
+> Look at slide 8 from the 2nd lecture on how to read in what the user writes in the console.

 ### Sum1